The CSA believes in campaigning and advocating around student space issues.

 In 1973 the Central Student Association (CSA) was formed out of the ashes of Union Council.
 This new student union took up the issue of the University Centre as its first priority.
 In the time between Union Council and the CSA, the University had decided to forge ahead unilaterally with the construction of the University Centre (using the student money).
 This building was not student-controlled, housed the University administration, and granted only a small space to the students.

 The CSA will continue this year to evaluate current space and to advocate for more student space in the UC and throughout campus.
-If you are interested in getting involved in student space campaigns and initiatives e-mail the Finances and Operations Commissioner at email@example.com.
+If you are interested in getting involved in student space campaigns or joining the UC Board as a student representative, e-mail the VP Student Experience at firstname.lastname@example.org